gabrivoy/masters-puc-intro-deep-learning/literature_review.md

 #### 2.2.1.
 Peak Signal-to-Noise Ratio (PSNR)

-PSNR measures the ratio between the maximum possible power of a signal and the power of corrupting noise and is calculated by[]:
+PSNR[16] measures the ratio between the maximum possible power of a signal and the power of corrupting noise and is calculated by:

 $$
 PSNR = 10 \cdot \log_{10} \left( \frac{MAX^2}{MSE} \right)